Chart Color Schemes

 Upper Coomera (South) - Wongawallan performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Upper Coomera (South), including Wongawallan trail, has 21.9% of residents aged 15+ with university degrees, compared to Australia's 30.4%.
-Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications at 4.3% and graduate diplomas at 2.2%.
-Vocational credentials are held by 43.5% of residents aged 15+, with advanced diplomas at 14.6% and certificates at 28.9%.
-Educational participation is high, with 33.9% currently enrolled in formal education: 13.5% in primary, 10.0% in secondary, and 3.9% in tertiary education.
+Upper Coomera (South), including Wongawallan trail, had 21.9% of its residents aged 15 years and above holding university degrees as of the latest data point, compared to Australia's national average of 30.4%.
+Bachelor degrees were the most common at 15.4%, followed by postgraduate qualifications at 4.3% and graduate diplomas at 2.2%.
+Vocational credentials were prominent among residents aged 15 years and above, with 43.5% holding such qualifications.
+Advanced diplomas accounted for 14.6% of these residents, while certificates made up 28.9%.

-Educational participation is notably high, with 33.9% of residents currently enrolled in formal education.
-This includes 13.5% in primary education, 10.0% in secondary education, and 3.9% pursuing tertiary education.
+Educational participation was high in the region, with 33.9% of residents currently enrolled in formal education.
+This included 13.5% in primary education, 10.0% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education